 0

-Vitamin C and other antioxidants found in lime or lime juice can help boost immunity, prevent many ailments, and help with skin care/anti-aging.
-Additionally, more and more studies mention the importance of vitamin C in treating depression and anxiety.
+Vitamin C and other antioxidants present in lime or lime juice can help boost immunity, prevent many ailments, and also help with skin care/anti-aging.
+Also, more and more studies mention the importance of vitamin C in treating depression and anxiety.

 Citrus fruits are considered a superfood for diabetics; the high levels of soluble fiber in limes and other citrus fruits help control the absorption of sugar in the blood.
 Soluble fiber can reduce blood vessel inflammation, lowering blood pressure.

-And the peels of the lime fruit have amazing properties, as they are full of important nutrients for health.
-The flavonoid-rich oil extracted from lime peel is used in anti-congestive medicines, due to the presence of kaempferol.
+And the peels of the lime fruit have amazing properties, being full of important nutrients for health.
+The flavonoid-rich oil extracted from lime peel is used in anti-congestive drugs, due to the presence of kaempferol.

 Did you know that…